 The reason the system is so compact and easy to install is that it is not a reverse-osmosis system (although CuZn does sell one).
 It simply removes chlorine, heavy metals, bacteria and just about all other contaminants from cold municipal water (not well water) to purify it, without removing the hard minerals like calcium and magnesium that are good for your health.

-The bottom line is that the CuZN UC-200 is Groom+Style’s top choice for delivering delicious clean water, when your supply doesn’t need to be treated for excess hardness.
+The bottom line is that the CuZN UC-200 is Your House Garden’s top choice for delivering delicious clean water, when your supply doesn’t need to be treated for excess hardness.
 The price is good and the installation is hassle-free.

 Details for the CuZn UC-200 Under Counter Water Filter: